 In rare cases, death

 Clinical trials reported that serious adverse events occur in fewer than 0.5% of women.
-However, a 2023 analysis of over 154,000 chemical abortions found that 11.2% resulted in serious complications—suggesting the need for more transparency and awareness.
+However, a 2023 analysis of over 154,000 chemical abortions found that 11.2% resulted in serious complications—suggesting the need for more transparency and awareness at the serious risks involved.

 If you’ve taken the first pill and are unsure about continuing, Abortion Pill Reversal (APR) may be possible.
 This involves progesterone therapy and has a 64–68% success rate when started promptly.
 For immediate support, call the 24/7 APR Hotline at 1-877-558-0333.